Required Financial Aid Application Procedures

 All applicants requesting financial assistance who are U.S. citizens or eligible non-citizens are expected to file a Free Application for Federal Student Aid (FAFSA).
 This is essential for establishing eligibility for federal financial aid programs, including the Federal Work-Study and the Federal Direct Loan programs.
 For efficiency and accuracy, complete the application online at www.fafsa.ed.gov.

-All applicants wishing to be considered for federal work-study, federal direct loans, scholarship and stipend assistance must file their application on the web at www.needaccess.org.
+All applicants wishing to be considered for federal work-study, federal direct loans, and Yale scholarship assistance must file the College Board CSS / Financial Aid PROFILE application.

-All applicants must submit a copy of their federal tax return.
+All applicants must submit a copy of their and their parents' federal tax return.

-Mail a signed copy of your (the applicant’s) 2012 federal income tax return by April 1, 2013.
+Mail signed copies of the applicant's and parents' 2016 federal income tax return by April 15, 2017.
 Please include copies of all W-2s and schedules.

 In order to receive visa documentation, international applicants must submit proof that income from all sources will be sufficient to meet expenses for one year of study.
 Evidence of funds must come from one of the following sources: affidavit from a bank, copy of an award letter stating that financial assistance has been offered, certification by parents of their ability and intention to provide the necessary funds, or certification by employer of anticipated income.

-International Student NEED access Application And Certification of Finances
+International Student COLLEGE BOARD FINANCIAL AID Application And Certification of Finances

-All international applicants requesting financial assistance are expected to file the Need Access application and the International Student Certification of Finances.
+All international applicants requesting financial assistance are expected to file the College Board CSS/Financial Aid PROFILE application and the International Student Certification of Finances.
 Both forms are essential for establishing eligibility for student employment, loan, and Yale scholarship.

-- Mail the International Student Certification of Finances by February 15, 2013 to the School of Drama Financial Aid Office.
-The International Student Certification of Finances can be downloaded and printed by clicking here.
+Mail the International Student Certification of Finances by February 15, 2017 to the School of Drama Financial Aid Office.
+The International Student Certification of Finances can be downloaded and printed clicking here.

-Mail signed copies of your (the student’s) tax documents, income and bank statements (U.S. and Home Country) by April 1, 2013.
+Mail signed copies of applicant's and parents' tax documents, and income statements (U.S. and Home Country) by April 15, 2017.

 Yale School of Drama Financial Aid Office